rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 We firstly needed to compile the necessary data from each of the 6 subjects, gathering key sensor data that may help predict *class* of the movement.

 Within our dataset from the 6 subjects, we found that 28.4% of sensor data across all collection windows indicated a correct lift (class A), and 71.6% came from incorrect lifts.
 Of the incorrect lifts, it was split by error type B-E: 19.3% : 18.4% : 17.4% : 16.4%.
 This tells us that while the data isn't perfectly balanced at 20:20:20:20:20 across lift class, it isn't *too* imbalanced either.
+Interestingly, 2 subjects contribute to the high proportion of class A in our full data.

+For this project, we need to split our training and testing data in a way that avoids 'data leakage' between test and training sets.
+Typically, we'd use an 80:20 (train:test) split using all clean candidate data, but to avoid data leakage in this case, we'll need to take an entire subject's data out of the training set.
+This is because we want to use summaries across time-windows as features in our models.
+If we were to split all of our data after calculating these, we would artifically increase the prediction accuracy of all models, because we'd have pre-calculated summary statistics simply predicting themselves across the train:test split.
+We have just 6 subjects, so we reassess the class breakdown by subject and select a suitable holdout that will stress-test our models most.

+We use the 5 subjects with the most balanced classes to train our model, and the 6th as a test case.
+This provides the greatest challenge to the model and closest approximation possible to testing our model on a new case.
+Statistically, the subject with the largest average L1 distance from the others is the ideal holdout.

-As we are predicting a class in a HAR context, with a dense feature space, we test Random Forest modelling approaches as industry standard.
+As we are predicting a class in a HAR context, with a dense feature space, we'll test Random Forest modelling approaches as per industry standard.

-For each model, we will import the data in the same way, but will need to pre-process it based upon different strategies to give a feature set to include in our Random Forest algorithm.
-We will train & test a model using each feature selection approach, to provide optimal performance, and then measure this predictive performance based on accuracy score and on its ability to classify a holdout set of approximately 3900 sensor observations.
+For each model, we will import the data in the same way, but will need to pre-process it based upon different strategies that give feature sets to our Random Forest algorithm.
+We will train & test a model using each feature selection approach, to provide optimal performance, and then measure this predictive performance based on accuracy score in classifying the lift of the hold-out subject that was most different to the training subjects.

 <br>
 <br>